 100 ng/mL was added to wells of a 96-well microliter plate; the plate was sealed and incubated at 37oC for 3 hours.
 The plates were then washed three times with PBS using a plate washer.
 To eliminate any remaining active plate sites, PBS 300 μL/3% bovine serum albumin blocking buffer was added to all wells, and the plate was incubated at 37oC for 1 hour, followed by washing as described.
 A commercial affinity purified goat antihuman IL-15 (R&D Catalog No. AF315) was used to form a standard curve for antibody quantitation by serially diluting the antibody from 100 to 9.8 ng/mL.
 Test serum samples were diluted at a ratio of 1:3 and added concomitantly to the appropriate IL-15-coated wells, along with positive and negative controls.
 After overnight incubation at 4oC, the plates were washed three times with PBS, followed immediately by addition of 100 μL of biotinylated rhIL-15 at a final concentration determined by prior optimal titration.
 The plates were sealed and incubated for 2 hours at 37oC and then washed three times with PBST using a plate washer.
 100 μL of streptavidin-alkaline phosphatase diluted in PBS plus 1% bovine serum albumin, according to manufacturer’s instructions, were added to each well and the plate was incubated for 2 hours at 37oC followed by three washes with PBS.
 Substrate p-nitrophenyl phosphate, freshly dissolved in diethanolamine buffer, was added to all wells for color development.
 The plate was incubated at 37oC for 1 hour and the resultant color was detected at 405-nm absorbance using the SpectraMax Plus 384.

-Conlon KC, Lugli E, Welles HC, Rosenberg SA, Fojo AT, et al: Redistribution, hyperproliferation, activation of natural killer cells and CD8 T cells, and cytokine production during first-in-human clinical trial of recombinant human interleukin-15 in patients with cancer.
-J Clin Oncol 33:74-8, 2015.
+Conlon KC, Lugli E, Welles HC, Rosenberg SA, Fojo AT, Morris JC, et al: Redistribution, hyperproliferation, activation of natural killer cells and CD8 T cells, and cytokine production during first-in-human clinical trial of recombinant human interleukin-15 in patients with cancer.
+J Clin Oncol 2015; 33:74-8.

+Romee R, Cooley S, Berrien-Elliott MM, Westervelt P, Verneris MR, Wagner JE, et al: First-in-human phase 1 clinical study of the IL-15 superagonist complex ALT-803 to treat relapse after transplantation.
+Blood 2018; 131(23): 2515-2527.